hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/sawtooth-seth.md

             </td>
             <td>
-                Required as a part of the Hyperledger common repo structure
+                The Sawtooth Team no longer has availability to maintain this repository.

-Signed-off-by: Andrea Gunderson <agunde@bitwise.io>
+Signed-off-by: Ryan Beck-Buysse <rbuysse@bitwise.io>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-28 18:59:41 +0000 UTC
+        Created At 2022-07-19 16:17:57 +0000 UTC
     </div>
 </div>